 Geo Information in Disaster Situations

-To meet this challenge UNOSAT is offering a course on integrated approach to how info management and sharing is enhanced by use of GIS tools in disaster situations.
+To meet this challenge UNOSAT/UNITAR, the Geography Section, Department of Geosciences and Natural Resource Management and the University of Copenhagen are offering a course that presents an integrated approach to how info management and sharing is enhanced by use of geo-information systems (GIS) tools in disaster situations.
 The GIS database can be accessed for damage assessment or to locate critical infrastructure.
 To get an overview of the disaster situation it is crucial for disaster managers to be equipped with these basic tools.

-On completion of the course, students will be able to critically analyze the prerequisites and challenges for effective situation, rapid maps and preliminary damage assessments.
-This could include identifying, collecting, preparing, analyzing and creating maps which will match the needs arising from anticipated future disasters.
+On completion of the course, students will be able to critically analyze the prerequisites and challenges for effective situation analysis, rapid mapping and preliminary damage assessments.
+This includes identifying, collecting, preparing, analyzing and creating maps which will match the needs arising from anticipated future disasters.

-This course is offered by UNITAR/UNOSAT on the basis of a joint agreement with Copenhagen School of Global Health, University of Copenhagen as part of the programme Master of Disaster Management.
+This course is offered by UNITAR/UNOSAT and the Geography Section, Department of Geosciences and Natural Resource Management on the basis of a joint agreement with School of Global Health, University of Copenhagen as part of the study programme Master of Disaster Management.

-Full time lectures and practical exercises in the GIS lab.
+Full time lectures and practical exercises.
 The course includes a few days of individual or group study.
-There will also be visit field visits to various UN organizations in and around Geneva.

 The aim of the course is to prepare the students so that they are able to work with basic GIS tools in preparation of situation maps.